A Spring for the Thirsty: Production

-A Spring for the Thirsty was the directional debut for Ilyenko, as well as Drach's first credit as a screenwritter.
+A Spring for the Thirsty was the directional debut for Ilyenko, as well as Drach's first credit as a screenwriter.
 Ilyenko had previously received acclaim for his work as a cinematographer on the 1965 film Shadows of Forgotten Ancestors, directed by Sergei Parajanov.
 In addition to directing, Ilyenko was also credited as the cinematographer of A Spring for the Thirsty, alongside Volodymyr Davidov.
 The film's minimal sounds and music were produced by Leonid Hrabovsky, and it was edited by Nataliya Akayomova and Oleksandr Syzonenko.
 The film is notable for its lack of sound, with limited use of noise, including the sound of the wind and the voice of a scolding grandmother.
 Recurring motifs within the film included sand, water, and trees, which have been described as serving as metaphors for oblivion, life, and continuation, respectively.
 A Spring for the Thirsty marked the penultimate screen performance of Dmitri Milyutenko, who died in 1966; due to the film's 22-year delay in being released, it served as Milyutenko's final film release.